Indian Wars Illustration

 President Andrew Jackson ignored the Supreme Court ruling.
 He directed the US Army to capture all the Cherokee they could find and force them to move.
 The US Army followed the president's direction.
 The Supreme Court did nothing.

 This was an incredibly sad time in American history.
+It was a horrible thing to do, forcing people to leave their land after winning their case at the Supreme Court.
+The removal was handled with cruelty.
 Most Cherokee had to walk the whole way.
-They walked through rain and cold and incredible heat.
+They walked through rain and cold and incredible heat for hundreds and hundreds of miles, forced to walk by the US military who used guns and shoves and violence to keep them moving.
 More than 4,000 Cherokees died on the journey.
-That is why this forced eviction was called "The Trail of Tears."
+That is why this forced eviction is called "The Trail of Tears."

 The Trail of Tears - Why and What Happened in 5 minutes (YouTube)